 Despite this letter to the Deputy Registrar, it seems that the IPAB has gone ahead with hearings, and has passed orders as well, with the bench consisting of Justice Manmohan Singh alone and no technical member.
 In a letter addressed to SpicyIP, lawyers from ARS & Associates note –

 “It is stated herein that the Bench (comprising only of the Chairman Mr. Manmohan Singh) of the Board appears to have surprisingly gone to the extent of firstly passing and pronouncing various orders (and then purporting to have been withheld to be dispatched) in the open court and also to simultaneously grant the adjournments in various matters at Delhi and Mumbai, in the open Court and in the presence of the concerned Advocates”

 And these allegations are not without proof.
-Our friends at ARS & Associates also apprised us of an order passed in the case of Puma SE v Arun Jain on January 8, 2019, with only Justice Manmohan Singh on the bench.
+Our friends at ARS & Associates also apprised us of two orders passed in the cases of Puma SE v Arun Jain (on withdrawal) and Puma SE v Abishek Kumar (on settlement) on January 8, 2019, with only Justice Manmohan Singh on the bench.
 Furthermore, a cause list dated January 7, 2019, also reveals that 51 matters were listed for hearing before Justice Manmohan Singh without a Technical Member on the bench.
 Similar hearings had been occurring from December 12 to 21, 2018.